AudeAllen/Pands-Project/README.md

 - My git address is https://github.com/AudeAllen/Pands-Project.git

-The below libraries/packages were imported to aid analysis on the dataset -import numpy as np - numpy is a package for scientific computing in python
+The below libraries/packages were imported to aid analysis on the dataset
+- import numpy as np - numpy is a package for scientific computing in python
--import pandas as pd - python package that is used for data analysis -import matplotlib.pyplot as plt - data visualisation tool -import seaborn as sns - data visualisation tool
+- import pandas as pd - python package that is used for data analysis
+- import matplotlib.pyplot as plt - data visualisation tool
+- import seaborn as sns - data visualisation tool

 3 Background on the Iris Dataset